anthofoxo/vulpengine/README.md

 ```

 ### Transfer Ownership into a Mesh
-You'll typically want to transfer all static data into the Mesh however the Mesh doesn't require ownership of buffers.
+You'll typically want to transfer all static data into the Mesh, however the Mesh doesn't require ownership of buffers.

 ```cpp
 vulpengine::experimental::Mesh mesh = {{